Honey Bee Life Span

 The life span of a honey bee depends on various factors.
 Worker honey bees have a life span of only six weeks during honey production seasons, when they are extremely active foraging for food, storing nectar, feeding larvae and producing honey.
 However, the death of a generation of workers does not cause the entire colony to perish.

-Worker bees are the smallest members of the colony, but have the largest number of individuals: a hive can contain 40,000 to 75,000 workers.
-The life span of worker honey bees ranges from four to six weeks.
-The first three weeks of a worker's life are spent working within the hive, while the last three weeks are spent foraging for food and gathering pollen or nectar.
+Worker bees are the smallest members of the colony, but have the largest number of individuals: a hive can contain 20,000 to 80,000 workers.
+The life span of worker honey bees ranges from five to seven weeks.
+The first few weeks of a worker's life are spent working within the hive, while the last weeks are spent foraging for food and gathering pollen or nectar.

 The life span of the honey bee is also determined by pollen consumption and protein abundance, as well as the honey bee's level of activity.
 Queens, who spend their lives laying eggs inside the hive, could live for several years; workers who labor during busy seasons cannot survive as long.